hakunhan/HANU_minimart/README.md

   - Customer can see and order the products.
   - Employee can manage order line from customer and check which products going to be expire in 2 months.
   - Manager can mange products, system accounts and sale promotion of nearly expire products.
-* Using Spring Boot framework, MySQL for database.
+* Using technology:
+  - Language :JDK 1.8, Java EE, framework Spring Boot
+  - Database: MySQL 5
+  - Server: Apache Tomcat 9
+  - IDE: IntellJ Ultimate